Fifty Shades of Grey Trilogy

 Surprisingly, I discovered several of the Wicked Lovers books at the library while searching for erotica.
 Shayla Black also has a popular series featuring sexy witches and wizards, called the Doomsday Brethren series for supernatural erotica fans.

 Another good writer who popped up is Megan Hart.
 I’ve read more than a dozen of her books and while they have lots of sexual content (vanilla & ménage), they are also well-written stories with tragic elements that I’ll never forget.
 Her willingness to go into fractured places with fractured people intrigues me.
-The following are the best of the bunch I’ve read.
+The following are my favorites of the ones I’ve read.
 The first three books have been re-released with different covers, but the content is the same.

 Short stories, a.k.a novellas, are popular in the erotic romance category, but often aren’t worth the couple bucks they cost.
 Everything Changes absolutely is if you like Tempted.
 (Contains some man-on-man action.)
 Naked follows on from those two.